mcci-catena/bootloader/README.md

 | 32..95 | `hash` | hash of image | SHA-512 hash of image from byte 0 through and including the public key
 | 96..159 | `signature` | signature of image | TweetNaCl signature of `hash`, with the duplicated `hash` omitted.
 To verify, form `signature | hash` and then run the signature check.

-### Signature Verification Loop
+### Signature Verification

 We validate by computing the hash, and checking it.
-Then we check the hash by `crypto_sign_open()` to the signature block, disclosing the signed hash.
+Then we check the hash by applying`crypto_sign_open()` to the signature block.
 If the hash is properly signed, and the hash matches the hash of the application image, then we trust the image.

 For verifying from SPI flash, we use a modified `crypto_hash()` to calculate the hash in chunks: